KPD: Pilot safe after emergency landing on I-40

-KNOXVILLE, Tenn. — A small plane was forced to make an emergency landing on I-40 Eastbound Saturday afternoon.
+A small plane was forced to make an emergency landing on I-40 East Saturday afternoon.

-According to Knoxville Police, the plane stalled during the flight and the pilot was forced to make an emergency landing.
-The pilot is okay and no vehicles were struck during the landing.
+According to Knoxville Police, the plane stalled during the flight, and the pilot was forced to make an emergency landing.
+The pilot is OK and no vehicles were struck during the landing.
 No injuries were reported.

-TDOT was forced to close the right lane along I-40 West as well as the shoulder on the Papermill Drive exit.
+TDOT was forced to close the right lane along I-40 East as well as the shoulder on the Papermill Drive exit.

 According to KPD and Knoxville Fire, the plane was towed to Stokes Electrical.